foundersandcoders/LIFT02/HITL_Docs/ARCHITECTURE.md

    - employer_name   # For MVP: plain text field
    - employer_id (FK, nullable)  # For future: reference to employers table
    - line_manager_name  # For MVP: plain text field
-   - line_manager_email
+   - line_manager_email  # For MVP: plain text field
-   - line_manager_id (FK, nullable)  # For future: reference to line_managers table
+   - line_manager_user_id (FK, nullable)  # For future: self-reference to another user's profile

 > **Note on users/profiles separation**: We maintain separate tables for users and profiles to follow best practices with Supabase.
 The `users` table is managed by Supabase Auth and handles authentication concerns, while the `profiles` table contains application-specific user data.
 This separation provides better security through row-level security policies, allows for independent schema evolution, and keeps authentication data separate from application data.

+> **Note on line manager relationship**:
+> - The profiles table uses a self-referencing relationship to represent line management
+> - For the MVP, line manager information is stored as plain text (name and email)
+> - The `line_manager_user_id` field is included but remains NULL in the MVP
+> - In the future implementation, this field will reference another user's profile
+> - This allows any user to be someone else's line manager
+> - This approach provides a standard hierarchical relationship model

-> **Note on future employer/line manager centralization**: The database structure includes preparation for future centralization:
+> **Note on future employer centralization**:
-> - For the MVP, employer and line manager information is stored as plain text
+> - For the MVP, employer information is stored as plain text
-> - The `employer_id` and `line_manager_id` fields are included but remain NULL in the MVP
+> - The `employer_id` field is included but remains NULL in the MVP
-> - In the future implementation, employers and line managers will be centralized in their own tables
+> - In the future, employers will be centralized in their own table
-> - Each user has one employer and one line manager (which can be null initially)
-> - Line managers work for companies (employers)
 > - This approach minimizes migration complexity when the feature is added

-### Future Centralization Tables (Not Implemented in MVP)
+### Future Employers Table (Not Implemented in MVP)

 ```
 employers